4.9

 XYZ Expeditions

-• Assisted senior tour guides in organizing and conducting over 200 tours.
+• Assisted senior tour guides in organising and conducting over 200 tours.

 • Managed the distribution of promotional materials, contributing to a 15% increase in tour bookings.